gdeol4/neongenes/_posts/2022-05-12-RNA-Seq-analysis-with-DESeq2.md

     ## [1] TRUE

-Good work, we now have a DESeq2 object storing our raw counts and metadata that we can use to explore the data with DESeq2 functions and to use for performing the differential expression analysis.

 ### Creating the DESeq2 DataSet (DDS)

+Now a DESeq2 dataSet (DDS) needs to be created to store the raw counts and metadata to use for performing the differential expression analysis.
+The DESeq2 object is created with the **DESeqDataSetFromMatrix()** function.
+This function takes as input the raw counts, associated metadata, and a design formula detailing which conditions in the metadata to use for differential expression analysis.

+This function creates a DESeq2 object, of the class Ranged Summarized Experiment.
+This is a list-like object with slots available for the data it will generate throughout the analysis.
+Currently, it only has a few of the slots filled with the count data, metadata, and design information.

 ``` r
 # Create a DESeq2 object